Memo To: Students of SSU

 The political model holds that the electorate is wiser than any of its component parts.
 Civilization progresses in a political dimension through the ability of politicians to read the desires of the electorate.
 Neither the press corps nor other "opinion leaders" influence the electorate, except in the sense of broadcasting the political menu.
 Their influence instead bears on the politicians, who look to opinion leaders for help in ascertaining the wishes of the electorate.
 The decline of a nation state or political unit is a sign of repeated failure of the political class to read the wishes of the electorate.
 Emigration is a sure sign of relative political failure.
 At the extreme, the electorate resorts to revolution, thereby adjusting the political framework and raising to power a new political class better able to read the desires of the electorate.
 Modern nation states have built into their political frameworks various safety valves that can bring about urgent corrections in the avoidance of violent revolution or war.

-If you have the book, the anecdotes I related about the efficiency of the political market should make it easier for you to accept the idea that the organism we call the electorate is always correct when it computes, given the information that has been fed to it.
+If you have the book, the anecdotes I related about the efficiency of the political market should make it easier for you to accept the idea that if the organism we call the electorate is always correct when it computes, given the information that has been fed to it.
 It does not mean that we can forget about having a Congress and a President and legislatures and city councils, and do everything by computer.
-Every man and woman makes a difference in the computing process, not only as a unit of binary power, but as a repository of expertise.
-If we take out just one man or one woman from the 100 million who are expected to vote for President -- and it is the one with the most relevant information that should be fed to the computer -- then the results of the election will be suboptimal at best.
+If every man and woman makes a difference in the computing process, not only as a unit of binary power, but as a repository of expertise, then if we take out just one man or one woman from the 100 million who are expected to vote for President -- and it is the one with the most relevant information that should be fed to the computer -- then the results of the election will be suboptimal at best.
 Suppose in 1979 there had been an assassination of Ronald Reagan.
 The attempt on his life was made in 1981, but if he had been pulled out of the process in 1979, the electorate would have been denied the one man who best grasped the needs of the electorate in computing the direction of national destiny.

 When I was a little boy, all little boys (at least those who were white and Christian) were taught that we could all grow up to be President.
 There was no position to which we could aspire which would be higher.
 Actually, in Protestant families, you aspired first to the presidency of the nation, then to the presidency of the company, then to the ministry.
 In Catholic families, you aspired first to the presidency of the nation, then to the presidency of the union, then to the priesthood.
 All little black boys 50 years ago could aspire to the ministry or to a profession serving blacks -- one dentist, one doctor, one lawyer per town.
 These are cultural observations, but they tell us about how humankind is constantly striving to arrange itself in ways that will bring the best to the top, where the best can hope to pull the rest along.
 If we were to take a secret poll of the world on The Greatest Life Ever Lived, Jesus Christ would win hands down, not only among Christians, but also among Jews and Muslims.